wendellpiez/XMLjellysandwich/docs/index.md

 # XML Jelly Sandwich Demos

 XML Jelly Sandwich is a library of XSLTs you can use to create XML/XSLT applications using SaxonJS.
+These will run in most any modern browser with Javascript.

-It is entirely dependent on SaxonJS and would have been impossible without the efforts of Michael Kay, [Saxonica](http://saxonica.com) and [oXygen XML IDE](http://oxygenxml.com).
+The demonstrations, and XML Jelly Sandwich in general, are entirely dependent on SaxonJS and would have been impossible without the efforts of Michael Kay, [Saxonica](http://saxonica.com) and [oXygen XML IDE](http://oxygenxml.com).

 Each of the demonstrations listed is provided with source XSLT, if you know where to find it or how to ask.